20 of the Most Common Bug, Insect, and Pest Phobias

 This is a somewhat less common phobia and usually occurs as a result of a traumatic childhood encounter.
 In many cases, the sufferer will grow out of their fear of moths, although this isn’t always true.

-In many cases, the fear more precisely involves the damage moth larvae cause to books and textiles, although it can also involve the way they fly or their appearance.
+Often, the fear more precisely involves the damage moth larvae cause to books and textiles, although it can also involve the way they fly or their overall appearance.

 #13 – Fear of Butterflies (Lepidopterophobia)